atomic-7/gocalsend/README.md

 # Gocalsend
 An implementation of the localsend protocol in go.
+The gclsnd binary has only the cli logic, the gocalsend binary supports both cli and tui mode.

-The actual parameters might still change in the future, but right now only the arg parsing from the standard library is used.
+The actual parameters might still change in the future.
-There is a headless client called `gclsnd` and the tui client called `gocalsend`.
-Currently only the headless client allows using the `--cmd` flag, but soon<sup>TM</sup> the tui will behave like the headless client when the `--cmd` flag is passed.

 ## Usage
 ### Discover Peers